10 Most Common Dental Problems Braces Can Correct

 Open bite means that there is a relatively large space between the upper and lower jaw in the front of the mouth.
 It’s not that one jaw is going past the opposite jaw but that the teeth don’t lay down straight in one spot.

 Usually, an open bite is simply outgrown naturally.
-However, there are some instances where braces might be appropriate to use to correct open bite.
+However, there are some instances where braces might be appropriate to use to correct open bites.

 6. Midline Mismatch